FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Linear Regression/Linear Regression in Python and R.md

----
+&nbsp;

-Now we are going to check the error normality assumption using the Shapiro statistical test:
+Now we are going to check the error normality assumption using the Shapiro statistical test.

+&nbsp;

 #### Checking Error Normality in `R` with Shapiro test